Raeein/s3_Scanner/README.md

 <p align="center">

-Sandy Castle combines the best feature of Sandcastle and CloudEnum and sprinkles some new functionlity on top of them.
+Sandycastle combines the best feature of Sandcastle and CloudEnum and sprinkles some new functionlity on top of them.

 The script takes a target's name (e.g. `reddit`) and iterates through a file of bucket name permutations, such as the ones below: